-- 5.14.1 Definition of Sexual Harassment Sexual harassment consists of unwelcome sexual advances, requests for sexual favors, and other physical or verbal conduct of a sexual nature when: - a.
-Submission to such conduct or communication is made a term or condition, either explicitly or implicitly, of employment or other employment benefits provided by the Board; - b.
-Submission to or rejection of such conduct by an individual is used as the basis for decisions affecting the individual's employment, or other benefits provided by the Board; or - c.
-Such conduct has the purpose or effect of unreasonably interfering with an individual's work performance or creating an intimidating, hostile or offensive working environment. - 5.14.2 Examples of Prohibited Conduct The following are examples of conduct that may constitute sexual harassment, depending on individual circumstances: - a.
+- 5.14.1 Definition of Sexual Harassment Title IX regulations define sexual harassment to include one or more of the following: - a.
+An employee conditioning the provision of an aid, benefit, or service of the school/school district on an individual's participation in unwelcome sexual conduct (i.e., quid pro quo sexual harassment); - b.
+Unwelcome conduct determined by a reasonable person to be so severe, pervasive, and objectively offensive that it effectively denies a person equal access to the school/ school district's education program or activity; or - c.
+Sexual assault, dating violence, domestic violence, or stalking, as each of those terms is defined by federal statutes enumerated in the Title IX regulations, 34 C.F.R. § 106.30(a). - 5.14.2 Examples of Prohibited Conduct The following are examples of conduct that may constitute sexual harassment, depending on individual circumstances: - a.
 Verbal harassment or abuse of a sexual nature, including graphic or derogatory comments, the display of sexually suggestive objects or pictures, and sexual propositions; - b.
 Repeated unwelcome solicitation of sexual activity or sexual contact; - c.
 Unwelcome, inappropriate sexual touching; - d.
 Demands for sexual favors accompanied by implied or overt promises of preferential treatment or threats with regard to an individual's employment status.